smfreeze/discord-gpt-local-plus/README.md

 `--loader exllama_hf` uses the much updated ExLLAMA model loader which is literally nearly 2x faster than the previously used loader.
 Might already be default by the time you see and run this.

-`--listen-port 7862` is set to 7862 to not overlap with stable diffusion. `--api` opens a separate port for the program to interface with which runs on port 5000.
+`--listen-port 7862` is set to 7862 to not overlap with other servers you may have running. `--api` opens a separate port for the program to interface with which runs on port 5000.
 Port 7862 is still used to view the web interface.

 `--xformers` is a very good optimiser that reduces your vram usage for free.
 This argument is not required but very encouraged.
 It needs to be installed into Oobabooga to use.
 Run `cmd_windows.bat` and type `pip install xformers`, when it is done you can type exit.